George B. McKibbin: Assistant campaign manager of the 1944 Dewey presidential campaign and controversial activism in support of anti-Black racially restrictive covenants

 Despite existing allegations of McKibbin's involvement with racially restrictive covenants, he was tasked with overseeing the campaign's strategy for outreach to African American voters.
 He had been given this duty by campaign without any prior consultation with leading African American figures in the Republican Party as to his suitability for it.
 This worsened in early October when McKibbin attached his name to an effort funded by white Chicago realtors to rally the public in support of continued enforcement of anti-Black racially-restrictive covenants preventing Black people from moving into housing in South Side neighborhoods of Chicago such as Kenwood and Oakland.
 It was reported that McKibbin and Leonard Reed (incidentally, a cousin of Dewey) were leading organizers of this effort, which distributed racist circulars to residents.
 McKibbin's stance on covenants was damaging to Dewey's standing among African Americans, and was perhaps a contributing factor to Dewey's losses in numerous non-Jim Crow states in which African-Americans had voting power.
 The National Non-Partisan League mentioned it later that month in a full-page attack ad against Dewey that it published in newspapers such as The Michigan Chronicle arguing that voters should vote to re-elect Franklin D. Roosevelt because numerous racists and antisemites supported Dewey and opposed Roosevelt (citing McKibbin as an example alongside Ellison D. Smith, Gerald L. K. Smith, and Eugene Talmadge).
 Roosevelt narrowly won Michigan over Dewey, with Michigan being the only state that flipped from Republican in the 1940 presidential election to Democratic in the 1944 presidential election.

 In addition to having erred by placing McKibbin in charge of its overall African American outreach, the campaign had also erred in its selected of C.B.
 Powell to head its East Coast outreach to African Americans, as Powell proved inept at his job (being damagingly quoted as exclaiming to reporters on his very first day in the role that the Republican Party had done nothing beneficial for African Americans).
-These miscalculations contributed to Republican Party's continuing its loss of Black voters 1944 (a trend that was already occurring with the ushering-in of the Fifth Party System in the United States), and may been a key factor in enough states to contribute to Dewey's ultimate loss to Roosevelt.
+These miscalculations contributed to Republican Party's continuing its loss of Black voters 1944 (a trend that was already occurring with the ushering-in of the Fifth Party System in the United States), and may have been a key factor in enough states to contribute to Dewey's ultimate loss to Roosevelt.